You’ve changed jobs and lost track of your pensions. Consolidate them under one pot.

 Transfers usually take up to 8 weeks to complete, and there is no need to contact us during this time, we will contact you as soon as we have any news.
 We will handle your transfer and work hard to get it completed as quickly as possible.

 There will be no fees from us for doing so, although your provider may charge you exit fees.
-Currently all transfers are cash, therefore you should also take in consideration any additional dealing charges for selling the assets in your portfolio.
+If the transfer is in the form of cash you should consider any additional dealing charges for selling the investments in your portfolio.
+Alternatively, if investments are to be transferred your provider may charge you extra, often for each investment being transferred.

 Yes, you can transfer your personal pension to a Freetrade SIPP.